Ancient warfare: Hellenistic Era

 During the time of Philip II of Macedon and Alexander the Great, the Macedonians were regarded as the most complete well co-ordinated military force in the known world.
 Although they are best known for the achievements of Alexander the Great, his father Philip II of Macedon created and designed the fighting force Alexander used in his conquests.
 Before this time and for centuries their military prowess was nowhere near that the sarissa phalanx offered.

 However, prior to the improvements made by Philip II of Macedon armies fought in the traditional manner of the Greeks; that of the hoplite phalanx.

 Philip provided his Macedonian soldiers in the phalanx with sarissa, a spear which was 4–6 meters in length.
 The sarissa, when held upright by the rear ranks of the phalanx (there were usually eight ranks), helped hide maneuvers behind the phalanx from the view of the enemy.
 When held horizontal by the front ranks of the phalanx, enemies could be run through from far away.
 The hoplite type troops were not abandoned, but were no longer the core of the army.

 In 358 BC he met the Illyrians in battle with his reorganized Macedonian phalanx and utterly defeated them.
 The Illyrians fled in panic, leaving the majority of their 9,000-strong army dead.
 The Macedonian army invaded Illyria and conquered the southern Illyrian tribes.

 After the defeat of the Illyrians, Macedon's policy became increasingly aggressive.
 Paeonia was already forcefully integrated into Macedon under Philip's rule.
-In 357 BC Philip broke the treaty with Athens and attacked Amphipolis which promised to surrender to the Athenians in exchange for the fortified town of Pydna, a promise he didn't keep.
+In 357 BC Philip broke the treaty with Athens and attacked Amphipolis which promised to surrender to the Athenians in exchange for the fortified town of Pydna, a promise he did not keep.
 The city fell back in the hands of Macedonia after an intense siege.
 Then he secured possession over the gold mines of nearby Mount Pangaeus, which would enable him to finance his future wars.